- GW Home

 Adjunct Professor, The Graduate School of Political Management

-Edward A. Grefe has spent more than 40 years in communications and politics working at various times in his career as a journalist, legislative aide, political strategist, entrepreneur, grassroots organizer, message developer, fund raiser, corporate executive, relational database innovator, graduate school adjunct professor, and undergraduate lecturer.
-His campaigns total more than 300.
+Ed spent more than 40 years in communications and politics working at various times in his career as a journalist, legislative aide, political strategist, entrepreneur, grassroots organizer, message developer, fund raiser, corporate executive, relational database innovator, graduate school adjunct professor, and undergraduate lecturer.
+He led more than 300 campaigns during his career.

 His two books on grassroots organizing principles for both for-profit and not-for-profit organizations are considered seminal, prompting the Public Affairs Council to call him “one of the ‘inventers’ of corporate grassroots.”
 The Harvard Business Review added: “Grefe’s wider notion is that … by keeping out of politics … business does not make the process purer, it only suffers an imbalance.”